The 5 best AI apps for Zendesk ticket classification in 2026

 This is a hyper-specialized but very handy tool.
 Its only job is to find tickets that customers reopen just to say "thanks" and then automatically close them.
 While it doesn't classify new tickets, it does a great job of keeping your classified queues clean and your metrics straight.

-Another heads-up: Just like Stylo AI, the website for this app ("thankyouai.com") also seems to be for sale as of late 2025.
-This suggests the service might not be active or supported anymore.
+Another heads-up: Similar to Stylo AI, the website for this app ("thankyouai.com") also seems to be for sale as of 2026.
+This is something to keep in mind when planning your support stack.

 -